-As of 31st December 2022, the Bank has not undertaken any securitisation activities.
+As of 31st December 2023, the Bank had not undertaken any securitisation activities.
 Furthermore, the finance assets and securities are unencumbered, with the intention for this to remain the status quo going forward.
 However, in the past the Bank has been able to successfully securitise a portion of its finance assets in order to raise funds.

-The Bank has also not undertaken any repo transactions as of 31st December 2022.
+The Bank successfully executed two sharia compliant repo transactions as part of its funding initiatives as of 31st December 2023.